YeheliF/WebApp/README.md

 # Anomaly Detection WebApp

+A Web app server that implements a REST-API for the clients,and a single web-page.
 This is a Web application that detects anomaly's in data from one CSV file according to another.
 The app allows the user to select Algorithm for detecting anomalies, upload two CSV files - CSV file of a correct data in order to check for anomaly's, and CSV file of the data you want to inspect for anomaly's.